magepages/mpdocs/docs/better-sorting/index.md

 - **Sort Order**:
   - Enter the number for the Sort Order field.
 Smaller numbers will prioritize the default display on Sort by
-  - If left blank, the default order is 5
+  - This is a required field.
+If left blank, a message shown: `Please enter a valid number in this field`

 #### 1.1.6.
-New, Stock (Quantity), Added to Wishlist, Product Name, Price
+New Arrivals, Stock Quantity, Wishlist, Product Name, Price

 ![Imgur](https://i.imgur.com/CBhEOJU.png)